 Our product candidates are in clinical development.
 We announced positive results from the Phase 2 trial of VTX002 in patients with moderately to severely active ulcerative colitis during the fourth quarter of 2023.
 Activities are underway to prepare for a Phase 3 trial of VTX002 in ulcerative colitis, for which we intend to identify a partner or other source of nondilutive financing.
 In the first quarter of 2024, we announced positive topline results from a Phase 2 trial of our peripheral NLRP3 inhibitor VTX2735 in patients with Cryopyrin-Associated Periodic Syndrome (CAPS) and a Phase 1 trial of our novel CNS-penetrant NLRP3 inhibitor VTX3232 in adult healthy volunteers.
-We expect to initiate a Phase 2a trial of VTX3232 in patients with early Parkinson's disease during the second half of 2024.
-We also expect to initiate a Phase 2a trial of VTX3232 in subjects with obesity and certain additional risk factors for cardiovascular disease during the second half of 2024.
-We plan to evaluate VTX2735 for further development in cardiovascular diseases, with an initial focus on the secondary prevention of major adverse cardiovascular events (MACE) and recurrent pericarditis.
-We are also conducting a Phase 2 trial of VTX958 in patients with moderately to severely active Crohn's disease, for which we expect to report topline results early in the second half of 2024.
-We will not be able to treat patients if we cannot manufacture a sufficient quantity of VTX958, VTX002, VTX2735, VTX3232 or other product candidates that meets our minimum specifications.
-In addition, VTX958, VTX002, VTX2735 and VTX3232 have only been tested in a small number of trial subjects.
-Results from these clinical trials may not necessarily be indicative of the safety and tolerability or efficacy of VTX958, VTX002, VTX2735 and VTX3232 as we expand into larger clinical trials.
-As noted above, to the extent the FDA considers any of our product candidates to share the same mechanism of action as other drug products with known safety concerns that warrant black box warnings, the FDA may require black box warnings for our product candidates, which would limit the market acceptance of our product candidates and negatively impact the future commercial prospects of our product candidates, if approved.

-We may not ultimately be able to provide the FDA with substantial clinical evidence to support a claim of safety or efficacy sufficient to enable the FDA to approve our product candidates for any indication.
-This may be because later clinical trials fail to reproduce favorable data obtained in earlier clinical trials, because the FDA disagrees with how we interpret the data from these clinical trials or because the FDA does not accept these therapeutic effects as valid endpoints in pivotal clinical trials necessary for market approval.
+We expect to initiate a Phase 2a trial of VTX3232 in participants with early Parkinson's disease during the second half of 2024.
+We also expect to initiate a Phase 2 trial of VTX3232 in participants with obesity and certain additional risk factors for cardiovascular disease during the second half of 2024.
+We plan to evaluate VTX2735 for further development in cardiovascular diseases, with an initial focus on recurrent pericarditis.
+We intend to initiate a Phase 2 trial of VTX2735 in participants with recurrent pericarditis during the second half of 2024.
+We will not be able to treat patients if we cannot manufacture a sufficient quantity of VTX002, VTX2735, VTX3232 or other product candidates that meets our minimum specifications.
+In addition, VTX002, VTX2735 and VTX3232 have only been tested in a small number of trial subjects.
+Results from these clinical trials may not necessarily be indicative of the safety and tolerability or efficacy of VTX002, VTX2735 and VTX3232 as we expand into larger clinical trials.
+As noted above, to the extent the FDA considers any of our product candidates to share the same mechanism of action as other drug products with known safety concerns that warrant black box warnings, the FDA may require black box warnings for our product candidates, which would limit the market acceptance of our product candidates and ne favorable data obtained in earlier clinical trials, because the FDA disagrees with how we interpret the data from these clinical trials or because the FDA does not accept these therapeutic effects as valid endpoints in pivotal clinical trials necessary for market approval.
 We will also need to demonstrate that our product candidates are safe.
 We do not have data on possible harmful long-term effects of our product candidates and do not expect to have this data in the near future.
 As a result, our ability to generate clinical safety and effectiveness data sufficient to support submission of a marketing application or commercialization of our product candidates is uncertain and is subject to significant risk.